 \section{Introduction}

 Our primary objective here is self-explanatory: we wish to develop an account of exponential and logarithmic functions

-that is \emph{geometric} -- that is to say, it is valid over any topos, and moreover is preserved by pullback along geometric morphisms.
-In the final section (Section~\ref{sec:ExpNT}), we give examples of intended applications where the geometricity might be exploited, including providing a topos-theoretic account of places of $\mathbb{Q}$, which will give a geometric perspective into the mysterious relationship between $\mathbb{R}$ and $\mathbb{Q}_p$, a question of longstanding number-theoretic interest.
+that is \emph{geometric} --- that is to say, it is valid over any topos, and moreover is preserved by pullback along geometric morphisms.
+In the final section (Section~\ref{sec:ExpNT}), we give examples of intended applications where the geometricity might be exploited, including working towards a topos-theoretic account of places of $\mathbb{Q}$, which will give a geometric perspective into the subtle relationship between $\mathbb{R}$ and $\mathbb{Q}_p$, a question of longstanding number-theoretic interest.